 While an all-white kitchen will likely never go out of style, here are some kitchen design trends we’ve been following.
 From pops of color to mixing tones and textures, gone are the days where kitchen cabinets blend into the background and wallpaper borders add a pop of color!

 Today’s kitchens boast roomy pantries with plenty of shelving.
-Rather than using a traditional swing door for the pantry, you can add charm and save space by installing a barn door like this homeowner did.
+But, rather than using a traditional swing door for the pantry, you can add charm and save space by installing a barn door as this homeowner did.

 Mix It Up